event-engine/docs/docs/api/aggregates/functional_core.md

 Event Engine also has an easy job.
 It does not need to care about state changes, because they are fully managed in userland code.
 This means, that you have full control. **No object mapping layer required, no dirty state and no unit of work.**

-{.alert .alert-light}
+{.alert .alert-info}
-The "Immutable State" chapter provides a lot of tips and tricks to rapidly create and work with immutable value objects.
+The [Immutable State](/api/immutable_state.html) chapter provides a lot of tips and tricks to rapidly create and work with immutable value objects.

 ## 3. Side-Effect Free Functions